Battle of Badr: Meccan casualties

-Well-known Meccans who were killed during the battle included Amr ibn Hishām, Umayyah ibn Khalaf, 'Utbah ibn Rabi'ah, Shaybah ibn Rabi'ah, al-Walid ibn 'Utbah, al-Aswad bin and 'Abdul-Asad al-Makhzumi.
-Nadr ibn al-Harith and 'Uqbah ibn Abū Mu‘ayṭ were also killed, though the circumstances of their deaths are unclear.
+Well-known Meccans who were killed during the battle included Amr ibn Hisham, Umayya ibn Khalaf, Utba ibn Rabi'a, Shayba ibn Rabi'a, al-Walid ibn Utba, al-Aswad ibn Abd al-Asad al-Makhzumi.
+Nadr ibn al-Harith and Uqba ibn Abi Mu'ayt were also killed, though the circumstances of their deaths are unclear.
 According to some sources the last two were killed during fighting in the field of battle at Badr and subsequently buried in a pit, while Safiur Rahman al-Mubarakpuri writes that these two were taken as prisoners and subsequently executed by Ali.